mbsimonovic/terraform-aws-service-catalog/examples/for-production/infrastructure-live/docs/06-adding-a-new-account.md

 you to manage access to accounts from a central location, and your users only need to manage a single set of AWS credentials when accessing the environment.

+If you are sharing encrypted AMIs, then you will also need to ensure the new account has access to the KMS key that encrypts the AMI root device.
+This is managed in the `shared` account baseline module.

 Finally, for the [ECS Deploy Runner](https://github.com/gruntwork-io/terraform-aws-ci/tree/master/modules/ecs-deploy-runner) to work, the new account needs to be able to access the secrets for accessing the remote repositories and the docker images that back the build